connorgillespie/Telebook/README.md

 ### Features

 The following aims to give a technical overview of the features implemented in Telebook.
+For an in depth explanation of the Telebook application, you can watch my video explanation [here](https://youtu.be/qouURvWnlMg).

 - Persistent Data Storage: Telebook utilizes a .data file to binary dump the struct array from memory.
 This occurs every time a user is added or removed from the application and when a contact is added or removed from a user account.
 - DJB2 Hashing Algorithm: No application should ever store plaintext passwords!
 Considering this application is for a class that focuses on cybersecurity principles, Telebook utilizes a simple hashing algorithm named [DJB2](http://www.cse.yorku.ca/~oz/hash.html) to illustrate the basic concept of password hashing.
 Telebook accomplishes this task by storing password hashes rather than plaintext passwords.
 It must be noted, that DJB2 is an insecure cryptographic function[/b].
 No one should ever use this algorithm in a production environment, **ever**!